EighteenZi/rocksdb_wiki/RocksDB-Tuning-Guide.md

      options.target_file_size_base = 64 * 1024 * 1024;
      options.max_bytes_for_level_base = 512 * 1024 * 1024;

 We use level style compaction.
-Memtable size is 64MB and it is flushed periodically to Level 0.
-Compaction L0->L1 is triggered when there are 10 level 0 files, which means total 640MB.
-When L0 is 640MB, compaction is triggered into L1, whose max size is 512MB.
+Memtable size is 64MB and is flushed periodically to Level 0.
+Compaction L0->L1 is triggered when there are 10 level 0 files (total 640MB).
+When L0 is 640MB, compaction is triggered into L1, the max size of which is 512MB.
 Total DB size???

      options.max_background_compactions = 1
      options.max_background_flushes = 1

-There can be only 1 concurrent compaction executing and 1 flush.
-However, there are multiple shards in the system so there are actually multiple compactions happening at different shards.
+There can be only 1 concurrent compaction and 1 flush executing at any given time.
+However, there are multiple shards in the system, so multiple compactions occur on different shards.
 Otherwise, storage wouldn't be saturated with only 2 threads writing to storage.

      options.memtable_prefix_bloom_bits = 1024 * 1024 * 8;